j0ma/website_flask/src/static/md/portfolio.md

 ---

 Here are some projects I am working / have worked on, mostly centered around machine learning, nlp and speech recognition.
-Feel free to check out the project descriptions, see the rest of my work on [Github](www.github.com/j0ma) and get in touch if you have questions!
+Feel free to check out the rest of my work on [Github](www.github.com/j0ma) and get in touch if you have questions!

-<u>Update:</u> Since pretty much all job descriptions require the

 ### current work